The What, When, and Why of Scheduling a Cat Check-Up

 Pets can also benefit from a similar screening at their vet to help kittens grow into strong, healthy cats.
 After all, as a pet parent, you are responsible for giving your cats the best life possible.

 Checkups may seem unnecessary and expensive.
-But, skipping your cat's yearly wellness appointment could be detrimental to their health.
+But, skipping a yearly wellness appointment could be detrimental to your cat's health.

 In this article, we'll cover everything you need to know about cat checkups including: